niltwill/various-stuff/Citra/readme.md

 So these two sizes can be multiplied, but for best accuracy, the aspect ratio should remain 5:3 for the top screen and 4:3 for the bottom screen.
 Based on this, you can do this for any monitor screen size, as long as you understand how to do the math.
 It's easiest to use an image editor, use colored rectangles and check the length of the pixels.

-I have made several custom layouts for some of the most popular and widely used screen resolutions (with the desktop or laptop screen).
-If you want it for different screen sizes (e.g. for mobiles, tablets, etc.), use the simple C# program, linked above.
+I have made several custom layouts with centered and side-by-side layouts for some of the most popular and widely used screen resolutions (with the desktop or laptop screen).
+If you want it for different screen sizes or with different top and bottom screen sizes (e.g. for mobiles, tablets, etc.), use the simple C# program, linked above.

 ## 1024x768 custom layouts